-Please ensure you have read the frequently asked questions on our website and all the relevant course information we provide before you consider contacting the Programme with any enquiry as this can often answer the query.
-You can also find information about the Programme in the Alternative handbook.
+Please ensure you have read the Frequently Asked Questions section of our Programme web pages and all the relevant course information we provide before you consider contacting the Programme with any enquiry as this can often answer the query.
+You can also find information about the course in the Alternative Handbook.

 We cannot respond to individual requests to comment on or advise you as to the suitability of your existing or planned qualifications; courses of study; or relevant experience prior to the submission of your application.

 We receive a high number of applications to the programme each year.
 Not all applicants who meet the minimum criteria will be successful in gaining an interview.
 In relation to our updated entry criteria, you may find that whilst you have previously been successful in being offered an interview, this may not be the case this time.
 For a more detailed account of our entry criteria, please download our short-listing criteria from our website.